 For example, one of the CBD oil benefits for Alzheimer’s patients is a reduction in anxiety and agitation that a lot of patients deal with.
 On top of that, recent studies have also shown promising signs that CBD oil can potentially reduce or remove the impact of inflammation and brain cell decline.
 This is largely down to the potent anti-inflammatory effects that CBD oil has on our bodies.

 In addition to this, CBD is a powerful antioxidant.
 It helps reduce the problems associated with oxygen stress in the brain that can be caused by problems from Alzheimer’s and dementia.
-Using CBD oil for dementia and Alzheimers shows encouraging signs of reducing the negative effects of oxygen stress in the brain and adverse brain functions that occur as a result.
+Using CBD oil for dementia and Alzheimer’s shows encouraging signs of reducing the negative effects of oxygen stress in the brain and adverse brain functions that occur as a result.
+Incorporating dementia toys into therapy and care routines can also provide cognitive stimulation and enhance the overall well-being of individuals with dementia.

 Medical Marijuana, Alzheimer’s and THC